cbib/virhunter/README.md

 Training requires execution of the following steps:
 - prepare the training dataset for the neural network and Random Forest modules from fasta files with `prepare_ds.py`.
-- Otherwise, you can prepare more complex training dataset taking into account plant chloroplast and CDS sequences with `prepare_ds_complex.py`
 - train the neural network and Random Forest modules with `train.py`

 The training will be done twice - for fragment sizes of 500 and 1000.